openshift/training/beta-3-setup.md

 As soon as you create this, all of the resources will be created *and* a build will be started for you.
 Let's go ahead and wait until this build completes before continuing.

+The same things hold true regarding nodeSelectors for this example as in the previous examples -- you will have to modify the deployment configuration if you want to restrict this app to run in the "primary" region.

 ### Visit Your Application
 Once the new build is finished and the frontend service's endpoint has been